Francis Drouin: Committees

 On December 3, 2021, he was appointed Parliamentary Secretary to the Minister of Agriculture and Agri-Food.

 Controversies

-In April 2018 Drouin was alleged to have groped a woman at a Halifax bar during the Liberal Party policy convention.
+In April 2018, Drouin was alleged to have groped a woman at a Halifax bar during the Liberal Party policy convention.
 Drouin denied the allegations stating he was misidentified.
 Police did not lay charges.

+In May 2024, Drouin received backlash after remarks about witnesses in the House of Commons Standing Committee on Official Languages, calling them "full of shit" and referring their position on the issue as "extremist".